Start an Application Service Provisioning Business in Dubai

 Dubai South Business Hub Free Zone is a strategic base for ICT operators for several reasons.
 Located adjacent to Al Maktoum International Airport, it offers world-class logistics connectivity, a business-friendly regulatory environment, and streamlined setup procedures.
 The free zone authority actively supports technology-focused businesses, making it one of the most accessible and commercially attractive jurisdictions for ICT entrepreneurs looking to establish a regional presence.

-Who This Licence Suits and Why Dubai Is Well-Positioned
+Who This License Suits and Why Dubai Is Well-Positioned

-The application service provisioning licence is well suited to a broad range of ICT business models.
+The application service provisioning license is well suited to a broad range of ICT business models.
 These include software-as-a-service (SaaS) providers, managed service operators, cloud platform resellers, enterprise software firms, and businesses offering application outsourcing to corporate clients.
-Whether you are building a new venture or extending an existing operation into the Middle East, this licence provides the legal framework to operate commercially in the region.
+Whether you are building a new venture or extending an existing operation into the Middle East, this license provides the legal framework to operate commercially in the region.

 Within Dubai South Business Hub Free Zone, foreign nationals may own 100 per cent of their business without the need for a local sponsor or Emirati partner.
 This is a significant advantage compared with mainland company structures and makes the free zone particularly attractive to international entrepreneurs and corporate investors.
 Growing regional demand for outsourced application management and cloud-hosted services further strengthens the commercial case for establishing here.